 Nine centers in the U.S. conducted a 2-year MERIT study (Multicenter ESG Randomized Interventional Trial), which included 208 patients.
 The average weight loss among patients was 49% of their excess weight.
 The benchmark goal for measurement to determine if ESG would be considered a successful option for weight loss is 25%.
 ESG more than met that goal through the MERIT study demonstrating significant success.

 How Long Does ESG Surgery Last?

 ESG aids weight loss and maintenance through committed lifestyle changes, like any weight-loss procedure.
 By continuing proper diet and exercise, patients can experience long-term results from ESG.

 Can Endoscopic Sleeve Gastroplasty Be Reversed?

-Yes, endoscopic sleeve gastroplasty can be reversed or converted into a different type of weight-loss procedure if necessary.
+Yes, if necessary, surgeons can reverse or convert endoscopic sleeve gastroplasty into a different type of weight-loss procedure.

 Is ESG Surgery Safe?
 Has Anyone Died Of Endoscopic Sleeve Gastroplasty?

-To date, endoscopic sleeve gastroplasty has exhibited a 90% favorable safety profile with very minor risk.
-Side effects of pain and nausea have been reported for a few days following the procedure.
-There have been no reported deaths associated with ESG.
+To date, Endoscopic Sleeve Gastroplasty has exhibited a 90% favorable safety profile with very minor risk.
+Patients have reported experiencing side effects of pain and nausea for a few days following the procedure.
+No one has reported any deaths associated with ESG.